KittichoteKamalapirat/endobase-monorepo/README.md

 1. The setting is stored in setting table in the db
 2. When instantiate the serialports, use this value in the db (for counter ceiling)
-3. when this got updated by a user, have to update the counter ceilling value
+3. Later on, when this got updated by a user, have to update the counter ceilling value by getting it from the setting service